 It’s a common theme for moms to express how “ready they are for summer to be over.”
 So, during this time where your patience is holding on by a thread, here are some things you can do to keep calm and keep your sanity:

 1. Promote Nap Times, Earlier Bedtimes

-The best thing we’ve ever done is become sticklers on nap time and bedtime for our kids.
-Incorporating and sticking to this can require some discipline on your part as the parent since it’s so hard to gauge a “schedule” when there is no “schedule” to abide by.
-Making sure the younger ones go into their rooms for nap time (even if they don’t sleep), and making sure all kids are in bed by a decent hour (no exceptions) can give you the sufficient alone time you need to wind down, relax, or get things done, just like you could when they were in school.
+The best thing we’ve ever done is being sticklers on nap time and bedtime with our kids.
+Of course, sticking to this can require some discipline on your part since it’s hard to gauge a “schedule” when there is no “schedule” to abide by.
+But, making sure the younger ones go into their rooms for nap time (even if they don’t sleep) and making sure all kids are in bed by a decent hour (no exceptions) can give you the sufficient alone time you need to wind down, relax, or get things done, just like you could when they were in school.
 Even though it’s not as much time as you had during the school year, it’s something, right?

 2. Send them to Summer Camps

 The coolest thing about summertime is there are tons of programs available for kids to participate in since they aren’t spending 8 hours a day in a classroom.
 Contact your local chamber of commerce and see if there are any sports camps, music camps, art camps, recreational activities for kids that you can send your child to.
 Also, many churches have Vacation Bible Schools during the summer, where you can drop off your kid for a couple of hours.
 Or, research some fun overnight camps for them to attend, where your child can go on their own vacation “by themselves” with their friends.

 3. Encourage Outdoor Play